MDLC01/board-n-pieces/src/internals.typ

 /// Converts a `board-n-pieces:fen-position` to a `board-n-pieces:position`.
 /// For positions, this is the identity function.
 #let resolve-position(position) = {
-  let message = "Expected a position.
-You can construct a position with the `position` function."
+  let message = "expected a position (hint: you can construct a position with the `position` function)"

   assert.eq(type(position), dictionary, message: message)